KimiaMontazeri/frozen-lake/README.md

 # Frozen Lake with RL

-Frozen Lake (an environment from the OpenAI Gym library) is a simple Grid World in which the agent should try to reach the goal in a frozen environment.
-In this project, we aim to explore the basic algorithms and concepts of Reinforcement Learning using the FrozenLake environment.
-We can also set the `slippery` mode to true in order to have a stochastic environment.
+The Frozen Lake environment, available in the OpenAI Gym library, presents a classic challenge in Reinforcement Learning.
+In this Grid World scenario, the agent navigates a frozen terrain to reach a designated goal state.
+This project is dedicated to exploring fundamental RL algorithms and concepts within the context of the Frozen Lake environment.
+By experimenting with various RL techniques, we aim to develop strategies that enable the agent to effectively learn and navigate the icy terrain toward the ultimate goal.
+Additionally, the environment offers the flexibility to introduce stochasticity by enabling the `slippery` mode, adding an extra layer of complexity to the learning process.
+Through this project, we delve into the intricacies of RL, investigating how agents adapt to both deterministic and stochastic environments to accomplish their objectives.

 ## Algorithms
 - Iterative Policy Evaluation